Xinyi, Guangdong

-Xinyi, previously romanized as Sunyi, (Note: Xinyi was also formerly romanized Sin-e.) is a county-level city in Guangdong Province, China.
+Xinyi, previously romanized as Sunyi (Note: Xinyi was also formerly romanized Sin-e.)
+(Jyutping: seon3 ji4), is a county-level city in Guangdong Province, China.
 It is administered as part of the prefecture-level city of Maoming in the southwestern corner of the province, bordering Guangxi to the west.
 As of the 2020 census, it had a population of 1,014,577 people.
 Though its metro area is much smaller with 418,731 inhabitants considered urban.

 History

-Xinyi County previously formed part of the prefecture of Gaozhou.
-After the Communist rule, it was reorganized under Maoming.
+Under the Qing, Xinyi County formed part of the prefecture of Gaozhou.
+After the Chinese Civil War, it was reorganized under Maoming.

-Xinyi is the ancestral hometown of around 500, 000 Chinese Cantonese diaspora, ninety percent of them settle in Malaysia.
+Xinyi is the ancestral hometown of around 500, 000 Chinese diaspora, ninety percent of them settle in Malaysia.